MatejVukosav/sw-shakeMyTours-android/README.md

-## Material Android Bootstrap
+## ShakeMyTours Android Application

-This is a bootstrap to rapidly launch Android projects on API>14 with a material theme

-This bootstrap contains :

-* material theme with appcompat to API>14
+This app have been built during Startup Weenkend of Tours the 4,5,6 decembre 2015

+Wining First place of the StartupWeekend and special prize for best developpment.

+As only on proof of concept the Android app is available on GooglePlay https://play.google.com/store/apps/details?id=com.codetroopers.shakemytours

+The ShakeMyTours team for the Startup Weekend was composed by :

-* new toolbar implementation
+ * Thibault
-* a drawer who respect the material guidelines (only on API21)
-* Dagger 2
+ * Cedric
-* ButterKnife
+ * Florian
-* Picasso
+ * Thanh
-* Icepick
+ * Romain
-* AutoParcel
+ * Vincent
-* Crashlytics
+ * Margot
-* JUnit 4
+ * Louis
-* Espresso
+ * Nabil
-* LeakCanary
+ * Claude
-* Hugo
+ * Baptiste
-* Retrolambda
+ * Sarah

-## Thanks

-This is inspired by this [article](http://antonioleiva.com/material-design-everywhere/), and this [stackoverflow post](http://stackoverflow.com/questions/26745300/navigation-drawer-semi-transparent-over-status-bar-not-working)